The Basic Principles of Financial Success

 One thing the wealthy have in common is their lifelong habit of saving and spending judiciously.
 Habits which most young Americans, just starting out, find it difficult to imbibe.
 Therefore, so many people live with little or no savings and are deeply in debt.
 However, with some determination, you can get into the habit of better managing your money.
 And like most things, it will only get easier with time when you persist.

-So now, we’ll look at how the carefully cultivated habits of savings and spending will lead you to financial success.
+Let’s look at how the carefully cultivated habits of savings and spending will lead you to financial success:

 It may not be very popular, but saving is the foundation of a great financial future.
 While you are better off saving right from the start of your career, it’s never too late to start.
 Here’s how you can go about increasing your savings and developing a base for future financial success for you and your dependents.